rohit-ambre/superduperdb-website/pitch.md

 - Arbitrary AI models "installable" and "trainable" directly in the datastore
 - Datastore support initially MongoDB and DuckDB
-- Datastore outputs queries using new techniques, including but not limited to vector search
+- SuperDuperDB enables queries using new techniques, including but not limited to vector search

 ---